 Walking away from my job in 2006 was tinged with the feelings of fear and excitement all at the same time.
 I had been working for three years as a middle school language arts teacher when I became pregnant and decided to leave and take care of my newborn, son, and niece.
 After speaking it over with my husband and finally making the decision, it was hard to find a narrative to tell myself.

-You will most likely get on blogs or social media sites that make being a stay-at-home mom seem like one easy ride of Martha Stewart baking, yoga and Pilate classes, and Pinterest-inspired crafts, with their well-dressed kids and immaculate houses.
+You will most likely get on blogs or social media sites that make being a stay-at-home mom seem like one easy ride of Martha Stewart baking, Yoga and Pilates classes, and Pinterest-inspired crafts, with their well-dressed kids and immaculate houses.

 This is hardly true.
 Every mother has breakdown moments.
 Every mother has days where just putting lip gloss on while the teething baby is clinging to her desperately is a feat.
-You will many times in the upcoming years yell, “I just want to pee alone!”
+There will be many times in the upcoming years you’ll yell, “I just want to pee alone!”
 Yes, I used that word.
 Man, I am still singing that tune!
 So, you must redefine what you feel “success” is.
 For me, success was a day where my house was not a disaster at the end of the day.
-I got to engage in one social situation in the course of the day (playdate, gym conversation, lengthy phone call, whatever it was, I took it).
+I got to engage in one social situation throughout the day (playdate, gym conversation, lengthy phone call, whatever it was, I took it).
 With all that was going on, I made sure my appearance was always intact.
 Couldn’t lose myself.
 No sir or ma’am.

 Overall, most moms are looking for the same thing: to do what’s best for their children, their families, and themselves.